How to Sell your Salt Spring Home

 Who are the buyers?
 There are a few different buyer types;

 The typical, on-island buyer, is either single or a couple who is doing an on-island vertical move either up-market, downsizing or moving closer to town.
-Usually, they work at a local business such as; school district, hospital, ferries and or private business.
+Usually, they work at a local business such as; a school district, hospital, ferry and or private business.
 The on-island buyer will know the island very well and be focusing on location and quality, not necessarily the look of the place.

 The last group of buyers represents less than 5% of the buyers.
-They are the handy person looking for the house to fix up either to live in or flip.
+They are the handy person looking for a house to fix up either to live in or flip.
 This is a very small buying group.
-They are looking for a deal on the home that has been well worn.
+They are looking for a deal on a home that has been well worn.
 They buy on price, price, and price.
 To make it work for them they have to buy at a low market price.
 They have to buy a home in a great location that can be fixed up and sold for more without the market moving up in price.

 What about the marketing?

-So if the buyers are searching on-line how do we get them to buy your house?
+So if the buyers are searching online how do we get them to buy your house?

-Assuming I have 36-50 wide angle (28mm) photos of your home and perhaps a video clip, it is time to start to pull all the listing information together and to make a dynamic listing presentation of your house.
+Assuming I have 36-50 wide angle (28mm) photos of your home and a video clip, it is time to start to pull all the listing information together and make a dynamic listing presentation of your house.
 With all the information that is in the Brag book and the photos, I make a powerful, online presentation of your house.

 Buyers want to see rich listing details with all the information about the houses they are looking at.
 The days of 6 photos of a house are gone.
-We will make a dynamite, interactive listing for your house that is put on the MLS® and has a link off the MLS® to more photos of your home.
+We will make dynamite, interactive listing for your house that is put on the MLS® and has a link off the MLS® to more photos of your home.

-Step 2 Price your house to sell…
+Price your house to sell…

 How do you price a house to sell?